Jasmine-liang/gitblog/BACKUP/7_Learn.Android.Basis.using.Kotlin.now.md

 - Specify the `app:popUpTo` attribute on an action in the navigation graph, in order to pop destinations off the back stack until the specified one in the attribute value.
 - Specify `app:popUpToInclusive="true" `on an action when the destination specified in` app:popUpTo` should also be popped off the back stack.
 - Use a `plurals `resource if you want to use different string resources based on quantity, such as the singular or plural case.

+---

+## Now learning about **Room** and **RecycleView**
+### Room
+- Room is a database library that's part of Android Jetpack.
+Under the hood, the Room library is an abstraction layer on top of a SQLite database
+- Room does all the hard work to get from Kotlin data classes to entities that can be stored in SQLite tables, and from function declarations to SQL queries.
+- @Volatile.
+The value of a volatile variable will never be cached, and all writes and reads will be done to and from the main memory.
+### coroutine
+- Kotlin coroutines let you convert callback-based code to sequential code.
+Code written sequentially is typically easier to read and maintain.

+I like the this example about **asynchronous**

+> let's say you have a question that requires research, and you politely request to ask a colleague to find the answer.
+Your colleague then starts to work on it by themselves.
+You can continue to do other unrelated work that doesn't depend on the answer until your colleague returns with an answer.
+In this example, your colleague is doing the work asynchronously "on a separate thread".

+### Transformations
+- Use a Transformations map to create a string from a LiveData object every time the object changes.
+### CDATA
+CDATA means that the data in between these strings includes data that could be interpreted as XML markup, but should not be.
+I also learned that `TextView `can render html: [HtmlCompat](https://developer.android.com/reference/androidx/core/text/HtmlCompat).
+And the return at lables: [Returns and jumps—Kotlin](https://kotlinlang.org/docs/returns.html#return-at-labels)